eg9y/PS5bot/readme.md

 - Make sure not to use a VPN since it will possibly trigger captcha verification.
 - There's a chance WalMart checkout ask for captcha after entering address.
 If this is the case, bot will pause.
 As soon as you complete them, bot will resume.
+- You need a login for Target.
+And make sure no existing carts.

 PS5bot exists to: